T3sT3ro/SdfManipulator/README.md

   - [proper clip space to world space](https://feepingcreature.github.io/math.html)
   - [use this working perspective+ortho projection as reference](https://www.shadertoy.com/view/WtfGW2)

+# Troubleshoot

+- when trying to debug the roslyn source generators, in the solution configuration (edit build configuration next to hammer icon in rider), unmark the linked unity project and leave only SourceGenerator project

 # TODO

 - basic raymarch domain